Departmental Research Internships

 Interns will be employed and paid in accordance with UCL Internship Policy (www.ucl.ac.uk/hr/docs/internships.php), accrue annual leave, and be entitled to statutory sick pay and other pay (see the policy for further details).
-Currently the rate of pay is £9.15 per hour with the expectation of no more than a 36.5 hr working week.
-Interns are subject to UCL Right to Work checks.
+Currently the rate of pay is £10.20 per hour (the London Living Wage)with the expectation of no more than a 36.5 hr working week during the summer vacation.
+Interns are subject to UKVI Right to Work in the UK requirements.

-The department hopes to fund up to 5 internships this year.
+The department plans to fund up to 5 internships this year.

 Application Process for Students

 Students wishing to apply for a research bursary should consult the list of project proposals from members of staff above.
 If a project is of interest, please contact the member of staff concerned to arrange an initial discussion.

 Each supervisor will run a "fair and open" (www.ucl.ac.uk/hr/docs/internships.php) procedure to select one or more students for their internship(s).
 Once a student and supervisor have agreed on a project, the supervisor will take over the application process.

 Deadline for contacting staff is 14 March 2018 (to be confirmed).

 Application Process for Supervisors